lydiaYchen/LydiaYchen.github.io/research.md

 ## Robust and Adversarial Machine Learning<a name="Robust"></a>

 **Research questions**: Can today's deep neural networks handle noisy data sets, namely corrupted inputs and labels?
-How to design novel learning algorithms to dstill the data quality and enhance the robustness of learning models when encountering noisy and adversarial input?
+How to design novel learning algorithms to distill the data quality and enhance the robustness of learning models when encountering noisy and adversarial input?

 {: .box-note}
 We are working on noise resilient learning frameworks, leveraging adversarial examples, expert judgement, and robust loss functions.